Miami Dolphins vs. New Orleans Saints NFL Week 16 Odds, Plays and Insights for December 27, 2021

 Over/under insights

-- Miami and its opponents have combined to score more than 37.5 points in eight of 14 games this season.
+- Miami and its opponents have combined to put up more than 37.5 points in eight of 14 games this season.

 Dolphins stats and trends